MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 - [System Model H1 Emulator](#system-model-h1-emulators)
 - [System Model H1](#system-model-h1)

-## Target Availability

-A target's status indicates its current ability to process jobs.
-The possible states of a target include:

-- **Available**: The target is processing jobs at a normal rate.
-- **Degraded**: The target is currently processing jobs at a slower rate than usual.
-- **Unavailable**: The target currently does not process jobs.

-Current status information may be retrieved from the *Providers* tab of a workspace on the [Azure portal](https://portal.azure.com).

 ## Syntax Checkers

 We recommend that users first validate their code using a Syntax Checker.
 This is a tool to verify proper syntax, compilation completion, and machine compatibility.
 Syntax Checkers use the same compiler as the quantum computer they target.
 For example, the H1-2 syntax checker uses the same compiler as H1-2.
 The full compilation stack is executed with the exception of the actual quantum operations.
 If the code compiles, the syntax checker will return a `success` status and a result of all 0s.
 If the code does not compile, the syntax checker will return a failed status and give the error returned to help users debug their circuit syntax.
 Syntax Checkers allow developers to validate their code at any time, even when machines are offline.